This is the multi-page printable view of this section. Click here to print.

 Color mode

-Code block.
-Check the name of IB HCA interface
+Example of checking IB HCA interface name

 Color mode